katelynrwalker/bike-share/README.md

 If you just want to play with this and haven't collected your own data, no worries, the pickled model I used is saved in pickles/knn_pickle.p (and the scaler to bring all the data into a constant set of units is pickles/scaler.p).

 If you've collected your own data, feel free to change the file paths referenced in clean_EDA.ipynb to get some visuals on your data.
+Note that if you're looking at a city other than Santa Cruz, anything based on zoning won't work (you will need a zoning shapefile specific to your city of interest).

 [the code for this next part is still in the cost_model.ipynb notebook - need to clean it up for generalized use; the script/methods referenced below don't actually exist yet.]
 Once you have a trained model to play with, you'll also need some current data to try it out on.
 Run bike_requests.py again.
-After a minute, you can run the data through the cost_model.py/should_it_move method to see if any of your bikes get flagged as one that should be moved based on a probability of sitting for too long.
-If you've collected at least a few hours worth of new data, you can run it through cost_model.py/detect_broken method to see if any bikes get flagged as having sat for too long and should be checked out as being potentially broken or hidden.
+After a minute, you can run the data through the model_predictions.py/should_it_move method to see if any of your bikes get flagged as one that should be moved based on a probability of sitting for too long.
+If you've collected at least a few hours worth of new data, you can run it through model_predictions.py/detect_broken method to see if any bikes get flagged as having sat for too long and should be checked out as being potentially broken or hidden.